awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-multi-az-rds.md

 **Description**

-The AWSConfigRemediation\-EnableMultiAZOnRDSInstance Automation document changes your Amazon Relational Database Service \(Amazon RDS\) database \(DB\) instance to a Multi\-AZ deployment\.
+The AWSConfigRemediation\-EnableMultiAZOnRDSInstance runbook changes your Amazon Relational Database Service \(Amazon RDS\) database \(DB\) instance to a Multi\-AZ deployment\.
 Changing this setting doesn't result in an outage\.
 The change is applied during the next maintenance window unless you set the `ApplyImmediately` parameter to `true`\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-EnableMultiAZOnRDSInstance)